-Bacterial Overgrowth (SIBO) can inhibit nutrient absorption and lead to the following serious health problems:
+Bacterial overgrowth can inhibit nutrient absorption and lead to the following serious health problems:

 Normally, far fewer bacteria inhabit the small intestine than the ample growth found in the colon.
 Gastric acid secretion and intestinal motility keep the small intestine relatively free of bacteria.
 However, a wide range of abnormalities and malfunctions can encourage bacteria to multiply in the small intestine causing SIBO/BOSI.
 The most common causes of SIBO/BOSI relate to a decrease in the production of hydrochloric acid or pancreatic enzymes, thereby creating an unsterile environment for the small intestine.

-The Bacterial Overgrowth of the Small Intestine Breath Test (SIBO/BOSI) is appropriate for patients who demonstrate:
+The Small Intestinal Bacterial Overgrowth Breath Test (SIBO/BOSI) is appropriate for patients who demonstrate: